Tarunkmr0023/portfolio/README.md

 # Portfolio Website
-Portfolio website built in React
+Portfolio website built in React.

 A website built to showcase my technical skills, web design skills.

 ## Technologies Used